Schools on Safari Field Trip Packages

 • Specially designed resource materials to turn your field trip into an educational experience like none other

-• Admission to the Zoo for all students, teachers and chaperones is free
+• Admission to the Zoo for all students, teachers and chaperones (up to 35 persons) is free

 Duration: 30-minute presentation + as much time as you need for your self-guided tour